derrmru/surgery-quote-generator/README.md

 # Surgery Quote Generator

 A surgery quote generator built as a Wordpress plugin using React JS.
-Makes use of my (React Wordpress Plugin Boilerplate)[https://github.com/derrmru/react-wordpress-plugin-boilerplate].
+Makes use of my [React Wordpress Plugin Boilerplate](https://github.com/derrmru/react-wordpress-plugin-boilerplate).

 ## Functionality